Simple-wood/python-soundboard/README.md

 # python-soundboard
-This is a soundboard that has been coded using python alongside the pygame library.
+This is a soundboard that has been coded using python alongside the pygame and tkinter library.